 How Much Does Medicare Cost?

-- How much does Medicare cost?
+- How much does Medicare cost in 2022?
 Are there affordable options available to help seniors with out-of-pocket costs?
 Find out about the costs Medicare enrollees face and how to pay them.

 Medicare is the federal health insurance program for older adults in the United States.
 In one form or another, the program offers health coverage to more than 60 million seniors.